-I had the most beautiful pair of purple knee high socks with rainbow hearts on them!
+I had the most beautiful pair of purple knee-high socks with rainbow hearts on them!
 I was so proud to wear them to school, but a few girls in my class didn’t share my style, and they quickly started to tease me.
-I honestly don’t recall a lot of the details, just that I didn’t understand why they cared about my socks and why they had to be mean.
+I honestly don’t recall many details, just that I didn’t understand why they cared about my socks and why they had to be mean.
 I also remember that the mean girls never let up all year long.
 I could do nothing right in their eyes.
 I was excluded, teased, and felt pretty bad about myself.
 But I didn’t tell anyone, and I had no idea that this would be only my first experience with mean girls.

 Throughout my school years, I continued to have interactions with the mean girls.
-I even tried to be a mean girl myself: in fourth, I left a nasty message on the answering machine of one of my classmates.
+I even tried to be a mean girl myself: in fourth, I left a nasty message on one of my classmates’ answering machine.
 I got busted and felt terrible.
 Being a mean girl wasn’t for me.

 As time went on, the names and faces changed, but mean girls were still mean.

 Not all the girls I interacted with were mean, of course – I have collected an incredible tribe of women who are lifelong friends – but I realized that it was easier for me to get along with the boys.
 The boys weren’t exactly angels either, but it was different; it was somehow more comfortable to be teased and harassed by the guys than emotionally torn apart by the girls.

 I was on the job for about four years before I worked with women consistently.
 Three women were assigned to the engine, and it was undeniable that there was a sense of competition between us.
-At the moment, fifteen years ago, I had no idea what it was that we were competing for, but whatever it was it took the fun out of a job.
+At the moment, fifteen years ago, I had no idea what it was that we were competing for, but whatever it was, it took the fun out of a job.
 When I got promoted to Lieutenant, I was the only female with nine guys, and I was in my happy place.